lgov/MockHTTPinC/docs/apidocs.md

 * `WithRequiredClientCertificate`:With this option the server will require that the client provides a client certificate for a successful handhake to happen.

-With the next option the server can be configured to only advertize specific versions of SSL and/or TLS.
+With the next options the server can be configured to only advertize specific versions of SSL and/or TLS.
 If no parameters are expliclity provided, the server advertises SSLv3, TLSv1, TLSv1.1 and TLSv1.2 if supported by the OpenSSL library.

 * `WithSSLv2`: Enable SSLv2.
 * `WithSSLv3`: Enable SSLv3.